 Editorial Note: The content of this article is based on the author's opinions and recommendations alone.
 It may not have been reviewed, commissioned or otherwise endorsed by any of our network partners.

-Keeping your personal information under wraps may be harder than ever.
-There are hundreds of data breaches each year, and you don’t necessarily have control over which companies have your information on file.
+Keeping your personal information under wraps is harder than ever.
+There are hundreds of data breaches each year, and you don’t always have control over which companies have your information on file.

 What is credit monitoring?

 Credit monitoring can encompass a range of services and features.

 A basic credit monitoring service may track one or more of your credit reports from Equifax, Experian or TransUnion.
 If it detects new and potentially suspicious activity, it will send you an alert.